Graybeard Trail Details

 Graybeard is popular in the fall for its views of the fall color (starting around mid-to-late October).
 On a sunny fall day, the views are stunning and the temperature is just right.
 But because this trail is long and strenuous in places, be prepared with adequate food and water and plan carefully to give yourself enough time to get out and back before it starts to get dark.

 From downtown Asheville, take I-240 east to I-40 east (in the direction of Statesville).
 Take exit 64 Black Mountain (Route 9).
 Turn left off the ramp and enter the town of Black Mountain.
 Stay on Route 9 all the way into Montreat (entered by a stone gate).
 Continue on this road (now called Assembly Drive), passing Lake Susan.
 Stay to the left on Graybeard Trail.
-When you see Big Piney Drive on the left, you’ll also see a gravel parking lot for the trailhead.
+Follow the Graybeard Trail roadway until the pavement ends, and you’ll see a gravel parking lot for the trailhead.

 Photos by Jason Tarr/ExploreAsheville.com